 As I said in my first post, I was not making much money.
-I have heard the same from others who have been beating themselves up with stress, trying to find things to consign.
+I have heard the same from others who beat themselves up with stress, trying to find things to consign.

-But those who have a lot of items will probably make a very good return on their investment, particularly if those items are bigger ticket items, like baby gear, commodity toys, and boutique brand clothing.
+But those who have a lot of items will probably make a very good return on their investment.
+This is particularly true if those items are bigger ticket items like baby gear, commodity toys, and boutique brand clothing.

 I have even heard of some consigners who make thousands and thousands of dollars by purchasing cheap (but good!) clothing and items from yard sales and thrift stores and then reselling them for a profit at the consignment sales.